Home Insurance FAQs

 What’s subsidence and am I covered for it?

 Subsidence is when the ground below your home sinks.
 It puts your home at risk of damage as the foundations can drop, resulting in movement.
-This can cause cracking in your walls and floors and across different structures, such as the main home and an outbuilding, e.g., garage, porch, or conservatory.
+Subsidence can cause cracking in your walls and floors.

 How do I spot subsidence?

-Cracks caused by subsidence are commonly diagonal or vertical and are usually wider at the top and taper to a point.
+When ground movement occurs, this may result in subsidence and cracks in walls.
+These cracks are commonly diagonal or vertical, usually wider at the top and taper to a point.
 Wrinkling or creasing of internal wallpaper is also a common sign of subsidence.
+Contact us if you have any questions.

 show more